DataDog/documentation/content/en/logs/guide/getting-started-lwl.md

 1. Navigate to the [Generate Metrics][9] page.
 1. Click **New Metric** in the top right corner.
 1. Enter a name for your metric.
 Log-based metric names must follow the naming metric convention.
-1. Under **Define Query**, input the search query you copied and pasted into the pattern exclusion filter. (for example, as per the example above: `service:web-store status:info "updating recommendations with customer_id" "url shops"`)
+1. Under **Define Query**, input the search query you copied and pasted into the pattern exclusion filter.
+For example, as per the example above: `service:web-store status:info "updating recommendations with customer_id" "url shops"`.
 1. Select the field you would like to track: Select `*` to generate a count of all logs matching your query or enter a measure (for example, `@duration`) to aggregate a numeric value and create its corresponding count, min, max, sum, and avg aggregated metrics.
 1. Add dimensions to group: Select log attributes or tag keys to apply to the generated log-based metric to transform them into tags following the `<KEY>:<VALUE>` format.
 Log-based metrics are considered custom metrics.
-Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avert impacting your billing.
+Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avoid negatively impacting your billing.

 ### Create an anomaly detection monitor